 Step 2: Steam and Peel

-• Seal the baking sheet with aluminum foil and let them steam for 10 minutes.
+• Remove the peppers from the oven and immediately seal the baking sheet with aluminum foil and let them steam for 10 minutes.

 Step 3: Prepare the Canner and Jars

-• Fill pressure canner with 2 inches of water and start heating to 180°F.
+• Fill the pressure canner with 2 inches of water and start heating to 180 degrees Fahrenheit.

 • Wash jars, lids, and rings thoroughly.
 Set aside.